jundalisay/superb/content/en/research/indian/gita/chapter-18.md

-CHAPTER 18
+---
+title: "The Bhagavad-Gita"
+heading: "Chapter 18 of The Bhagavad-Gita Simplified"
+date: 2022-01-31
+author: "Vyasa"
+description: ""
+image: "/covers/gita.jpg"
+linkb: "/research/indian/gita/chapter-17"
+linkbtext: "Chapter 17"
+linkf: "/research/indian/gita/"
+linkftext: "Index"
+icon: "/flags/in.png"
+---

 Arjuna.

-Fain would I better know, Thou Glorious One!
-The very truth--Heart's Lord!--of Sannyas,
-Abstention; and enunciation, Lord!
+The very truth is Abstention; and enunciation.

 Tyaga; and what separates these twain!

 Krishna.

-The poets rightly teach that Sannyas
-Is the foregoing of all acts which spring
-Out of desire; and their wisest say
-Tyaga is renouncing fruit of acts.
+The poets rightly teach that Sannyas is the foregoing of all acts which spring out of desire; and their wisest say Tyaga is renouncing fruit of acts.

 There be among the saints some who have held

 All action sinful, and to be renounced;

 And some who answer, "Nay! the goodly acts--

 As worship, penance, alms--must be performed!"

 Hear now My sentence, Best of Bharatas!
 'Tis well set forth, O Chaser of thy Foes!
 Renunciation is of threefold form,